How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

-When investors think about improving portfolio performance, they often focus on choosing the “right” investments or trying to identify market opportunities.
+When investors think about improving portfolio results, they often focus on investment selection or market timing.

-However, one of the most overlooked drivers of long-term investment outcomes is tax efficiency.
+However, one factor that can influence long-term after-tax outcomes is tax efficiency.

-Taxes can quietly reduce investment growth year after year.
-While taxes cannot be completely avoided, thoughtful portfolio construction and planning may help investors reduce unnecessary tax drag and improve after-tax returns over time.
+Taxes can reduce investment growth over time.
+While taxes cannot be eliminated, thoughtful portfolio design and planning may help reduce unnecessary tax drag and improve after-tax results in some circumstances.

 What Is Tax-Efficient Investing?

-Tax-efficient investing refers to structuring an investment portfolio in a way that considers the tax impact of investment decisions.
+Tax-efficient investing refers to managing a portfolio with consideration for the tax impact of investment decisions.

-Different types of investment income are taxed differently, including:
+Different types of investment income may be taxed differently, including:

 • Qualified dividends